Future News

 Oil Prices Edge Up on Weak Dollar Ahead of US Election Results

-Gray lcr fuel knob
+gray LCR fuel knob

 Introduction to Oil Prices and Currency Relations